 Cook on low for approximately 7 hours or high for 3.5-4 hours.
 I prefer low whenever possible.

-Around hour 7 (or 3.5-4 if your slow cooker is on high) begin checking for tenderness.
+Around hour 7 (or 3.5-4 if your slow cooker is on high) begin checking for tenderness with a fork.
 Once the roast just begins to fall apart around the edges, dissolve the cornstarch in the water and pour into the liquid left in the slow cooker.
 Stir well to combine.
 Cover and allow to cook for one more hour.

 Before serving, carefully remove meat from slow cooker and place onto a cutting board.
 Gently separate the meat form the fatty sections.
 Discard the fat.
 Place the large chunks of meat on a platter or back in slow cooker to serve.